rkowalewski/minijava_compiler/README.md

 # Minijava Compiler Project #
 This is a minijava compiler written in java.
+The generated assembly code is for x86 Architectures and uses the Intel syntax.
-The build and run instructions are the following:
+Build and run instructions are the following:

 ## Build ##
 ``` make